 The results of tests are received in the surgery at varying times.
 If the result is abnormal, unexpected or further treatment is required, we will contact you by letter or telephone.
 If the result is normal you will not be contacted.

 If you're planning to travel outside the UK, you may need to be vaccinated against some of the serious diseases found in other parts of the world.
 Vaccinations are available to protect you against many travel-related infections, such as typhoid and hepatitis A.

 You don't always need vaccinations to travel abroad.
 If you do, the type of travel jabs you need depends on which country you're visiting and what you're doing.

-Please ask at reception for a Travel Health questionnaire or download here; one has to be completed for each person who is travelling.
+Please complete Travel questionnaire on Anima or ask for a paper copy at the Reception desk; one has to be completed for each person who is travelling.
 When completed return to reception and they will give you an appointment with one of our nurses to discuss and give you the vaccinations required for your destination.

 If vaccinations are required then please contact Reception who will make you an appointment to attend one of our clinics.

 Please note that travel vaccinations and antimalarials are a chargeable service.
-Details of charges are available at reception.
+Details of charges are available here.

 Booster immunisations are recommended to all patients at sixteen years of age.
 Other advice may also be appropriate at that time.

 Functional Cookies are enabled by default at all times so that we can save your preferences for cookie settings and ensure site works and delivers best experience.